zerorisc/expo/hw/ip_templates/otp_ctrl/doc/theory_of_operation.md

 The DAI then becomes operational once all partitions have initialized, and supports read, write and digest calculation commands.
 More information about how to interact with the DAI through the CSRs can be found in the [Programmer's Guide](programmers_guide.md#direct-access-interface).

 Read and write commands transfer either 32bit or 64bit of data from the OTP to the corresponding CSR and vice versa.
-The access size is determined automatically, depending on whether the partition is scrambled or not.
+The access size is determined automatically as shown in the Direct Access Memory Map's table [Access Granule](programmers_guide.md#direct-access-memory-map).
 Also, (de)scrambling is performed transparently, depending on whether the partition is scrambled or not.

 Digest calculation commands read out the complete contents of a particular partition, compute a digest and write that digest value to the predefined location at the end of the partition.

 Note that any unrecoverable OTP error will move the DAI into a terminal error state, where all access through the DAI will be locked.
 Also, the DAI consumes the read and write access information provided by the partition controller, and if a certain read or write access is not permitted, a recoverable error will be flagged in the status / error CSRs.

-Zeroization is a separate command and resembles a write followed by a read, where first the fuse bits are blown, then returned to the DAI for further processing.
+[Zeroization](#the-zeroization-command) is a separate command and resembles a write with all bits set to one, followed by a read to compute the number of bits set to one in the zeroized item's access granule.

 ### Life Cycle Interface Control